Video Generation Benchmarking Methodology

 Statement of Independence

 Benchmarking is conducted with strict independence and objectivity.
-No compensation is received from any providers for listing or favorable outcomes on Artificial Analysis.
+No compensation is received from any providers for listing or for favorable outcomes on Artificial Analysis.